Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 What is a Rotary Vane Compressor?

-These types of vane compressor take advantage of centrifugal forces in order to compress air.
-As can be gathered from their name, rotary vane compressors have a cylindrical rotor that is place off centre in a casing and has a drum in the middle.
+These types of vane compressors take advantage of centrifugal forces in order to compress air.
+As can be gathered from their name, rotary vane compressors have a cylindrical rotor that is placed off center in a casing and has a drum in the middle.
 The air enters and exits the casing through inlet and outlet ports.

 An idea of this is presented in the vane compressor diagram below, where we have an inlet and outlet, a single spring-loaded vane that is extended as the rotor moves the drum around the vane compressor.